-With some megaliners reaching close to 500 feet in total height (including the hidden below-water section which is roughly equal to the section above the ocean’s surface), putting any cruise ship together is a structural engineering masterpiece.
+With some mega liners reaching close to 500 feet in total height, including the hidden below-water section (which is roughly equal to the section above the ocean’s surface), putting any cruise ship together is a masterpiece of structural engineering.

 The hull of the ship is the first part built, constructed on dry land – creating a base for the vessel.
 Ground crews and massive cranes combine to build the hull, ensuring the structure is watertight, before placing the superstructure atop the hull.
-Many parts of the superstructure are remotely built in smaller blocks, then placed upon the hull like a Lego construction.
+Many parts of the superstructure are remotely built in smaller blocks, then placed upon the hull, akin to an enormous Lego construction.

-Shipyards traditionally include water control systems which allow the work crews to build the ship, both in and out of the water.
-This can simultaneously test the constructed hull for water-tight structure and allow the engineers to work on the (to be) under-water sections of the ship.
+Shipyards traditionally include water control systems which allow work crews to build the ship, both in and out of the water.
+This can simultaneously test the constructed hull for water-tight structure and allow the engineers to work on the underwater sections of the ship.
 Using man-made dam systems, the shipyards can allow the team to fill and empty the construction site as and when they choose.

 From P&O Britannia’s £1million art collection to Norwegian Cruise Line’s massive, instantly recognisable hull designs — cruise lines are constantly looking for ways to help their newest vessels stand out from the crowd.

 For a great selection of unbeatable deals aboard these engineering masterpieces, visit the Cruise1st website or call our dedicated customer services team on 0808 274 6777.